knight6700/WallaMarvel/README.md

 ## **Future Enhancements**
 - 🌎 **Connectivity Check**: Show a "No Internet" alert automatically when the device is offline.
 - 🔥 **Caching**: Implement API caching using an appropriate technique to improve performance and reduce network usage.
-- 📊 **Statistics**: Display stats for the number of alive, dead, and unknown characters.
+- 📊 **Statistics**: Displays statistics for the heroes fetched through the details and search features.

 ---